MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 4. Complete the fields on the provisioning information page as appropriate for your installation.
 At a minimum enter the email address where you wish to get notifications about the provisioning process and the destination URL for your site to be provisioned to.

 > [!NOTE]
-> Make the destination URL for your site something intuitive to your team members such as "/sites/MyTraining" or "/teams/LearnMicrosoft365".
+> Make the destination URL for your site something intuitive for your team members such as "/sites/MyTraining" or "/teams/LearnMicrosoft365".

-6. Select Provision when ready to install the NEO Hub into your tenant environment.
+6. Select **Provision** when ready to install the NEO Hub into your tenant environment.
 The provisioning process will take up to 15 minutes.
 You will be notified via email (to the notification email address you entered on the Provisioning page) when the site is ready for access.

-###Add Owners to the Site
+###Add owners to the site
 As the Tenant Admin, it's unlikely you'll be the person customizing the sites, so you'll need to assign a few site owners to the sites.
-Owners have administrative privileges on the site so they can modify site pages, content, and rebrand the site.
+Owners have administrative privileges on the site so they can modify site pages, content, and branding.
 1. From the SharePoint Settings menu, select Site Permissions.
 2. Select **Advanced Permission Settings**.
 3. Select **Microsoft 365 learning pathways Owners**.